PennCIS233/Practical-HW2/README.md

 **TODO:** `on_create`: This sequence runs when the smart contract is created.
 It takes application arguments from the creation transaction and puts them into the proper global variables.
 - Store the values of election parameters passed from the application arguments of the election that was created.
-  - `ElectionEnd` -the round number for the end of the election
+  - `ElectionEnd` - the round number for the end of the election (first app arg, 0)
-  - `VoteOptions` - the different options to vote for,
+  - `NumVoteOptions` - the number of options there are to vote for (second app arg, 1)
-  - `NumVoteOptions` - the number of options there are to vote for
+  - `VoteOptions` - the different options to vote for (third app arg, 2)
 - For all vote options, set initial vote tallies corresponding to all vote options to 0 where the keys are the vote options. (`VotesFor0`, `VotesFor1`, etc)

 Although there are many ways to store the vote options, for the purposes of this project, we want you to store them as a string of options separated by commas e.g., "A,B,C,D".
 Note that index-wise, A=0, B=1, C=2, D=3.